 What do you want for your business?
 Better sales?
 New markets?
 A bigger share of the market?
 To get a new product out into the marketplace?
 Get rid of slow-moving inventory?
 Avoid the downside of discounts?

-Handled well, a consumer rebate program can help you reach your objectives.
+Handled well, a successful consumer rebate program can help you reach your objectives.
 In addition, you can collect data that will help you understand your customers better and develop even more effective incentive programs in the future.

 - Building your sales.
 People are more likely to buy if they see that they’re getting a financial reward for doing so.
 About a quarter of consumers say they’re more likely to purchase if they like the rebate.